microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 ### Add manifests to the REST source

-The Windows Package Manager REST source provides a location for hosting your Application Manifests.
-After the creation of your Windows Package Manager REST source has completed, you'll need to add Application Manifests for your users to install from.
-Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](PowerShell/Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager REST source.
+The Windows Package Manager REST source provides a location for hosting your Package Manifests.
+After the creation of your Windows Package Manager REST source has completed, you'll need to add Package Manifests for your users to install from.
+Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](PowerShell/Add-WinGetManifest.md) cmdlet will add new Package Manifests to your Windows Package Manager REST source.

-The `Add-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file, or a folder containing `*.yaml` files for a single application manifest.
+The `Add-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file, or a folder containing `*.yaml` files for a single package manifest.
 For more information on how to use this cmdlet, use the command: `Get-Help Add-WinGetManifest -Full` or visit the [Add-WinGetManifest article in the PowerShell docs](PowerShell/Add-WinGetManifest.md).

 The PowerShell Module must be re-imported each time the PowerShell window is closed.
-To add an Application Manifest open the Administrative PowerShell Window and run the following:
+To add an Package Manifest open the Administrative PowerShell Window and run the following:

 ```PowerShell
 PS C:\> Add-WinGetManifest -FunctionName "contoso" -Path "C:\WinGet\Manifests\Windows.PowerToys\1.0.0"